 Now it’s time to put the third step into action: making sure that everyone is using data to achieve the same goal.

 Empowering staff with the information they need to make informed decisions will help across the board, but adding clear direction into the mix results in a transformational improvement.
-Create a single top-line goal for what to achieve in 2020 and beyond, and staff can use data to ensure that their day-to-day tasks work towards that goal.
+Create a single top-line goal for what to achieve, and staff can use data to ensure that their day-to-day tasks work towards that goal.

-So make it your next job in 2020 to benchmark current performance against your broad business goals — and make sure that all the KPIs staff use are benchmarked too.
+So make it your next job to benchmark current performance against your broad business goals — and make sure that all the KPIs staff use are benchmarked too.

 Productivity is key

 When picking a goal, growing productivity stands out.
-In 2020 the companies that can prioritise tasks that grow output while reducing input will have a clear advantage.
+Today the companies that can prioritise tasks that grow output while reducing input will have a clear advantage.
 And data-driven decision-making is key to attaining that advantage.